top of page

 Making a great first impression

-Users were often confused or frustrated when Sentinel SafeGuard unexpectedly appeared on their new laptops.
-We redesigned the discovery moment to clearly introduce SafeGuard, transparently communicate its value, and gently prompt (never push) users toward engagement.
-By immediately clarifying SafeGuard’s purpose and benefits, we removed initial distrust and set a tone of respect from day one.
+Users were often confused or frustrated when LiveSafe unexpectedly appeared on their new laptops.
+We redesigned the discovery moment to clearly introduce LiveSafe, transparently communicate its value, and gently prompt (never push) users toward engagement.
+By immediately clarifying LiveSafe’s purpose and benefits, we removed initial distrust and set a tone of respect from day one.

 JOURNEY WEEKS 2-3: USAGE